 - In July 2020 the Probation Workforce Strategy was published.

 - We are providing updates for the reform programme in the monthly Probation change bulletin

-- We have invested £22 million to improve the current delivery of prison resettlement services across England and Wales.
-These are being rolled out from April 2019.
+- We invested £22 million to improve the delivery of prison resettlement services across England and Wales.
+These were rolled out from April 2019.

 - We have mandated regular face-to-face contact time between offenders and their probation officer.

 - We have put in place arrangements that allow us to extend community rehabilitation company (CRC) contracts so that we have the necessary time to get the transition to the new system right.
 We intend to use these arrangements to end contracts in June 2021.